2ndQuadrant/pglogical/README.md

 * Event triggers using DDL deparse to capture DDL changes as they happen and write them to a table to be replicated and applied on the other end; or
-* doing DDL management via tools that synchronise DDL on all nodes
+* doing DDL management via tools that synchronize DDL on all nodes

 ## How does pglogical differ from BDR?